AppianZ/multi-picker/DateSelector/README.md

  ![img2.](http://7xqsim.com1.z0.glb.clouddn.com/DateSelector5.jpeg)

-* type = 1  this type was made up by year, month, date, hour and second.
+* type = 1  this type was made up by year, month, date, hour and minute.
 And the style is fixed.

  ![img1.](http://7xqsim.com1.z0.glb.clouddn.com/DateSelector4.jpeg)

 ## 3. Tips
-> * If you want to define the JSON by youself, you can go to see [MultiPicker.](https://github.com/AppianZ/multi-picker/tree/master/MultiPicker)
+> * If you want to define the JSON by yourself, you can go to see [MultiPicker.](https://github.com/AppianZ/multi-picker/tree/master/MultiPicker)

 > * For questions and issues please use  [THIS WAY](https://github.com/AppianZ/multi-picker/issues/new)